michal-stachurski/rolling-cube/README.md

 ## About

 Rolling Cube is an optimal solver for one of [Simon Tatham's Portable Puzzle Collection](https://www.chiark.greenend.org.uk/~sgtatham/puzzles/) game, called Cube.
+Origin of the problem: [Paint a Cube by rolling it (Puzzle Algorithm)](https://cs.stackexchange.com/questions/156414/paint-a-cube-by-rolling-it-puzzle-algorithm).

 ## Example